brianlieberman/StirMixAlot/README.md

 iOS Final Project

-This application is a bar tending aid designed to showcase a selection of features in the iOS SDK as well as application lifecycle development.
+This application is a bartending aid designed to showcase a selection of features in the iOS SDK as well as application lifecycle development.

 Some of the features found in this application include: